ViewSonic Library > Education > Teaching with Technology > 12 Ways to Use Videos for Learning in the Classroom

-Even very young children are often expert internet users, and video now forms a natural part of how they interact, socialize, and develop.
+Even very young children today are often expert internet users, and video forms a natural part of how they interact, socialize, and develop.
 It makes sense, therefore, to incorporate digital video into their formal learning programs as well.
 Research has shown that video clips can help to develop children’s thinking skills in the classroom as well as memory retention and recall.

 As technology continues to develop, it is vital to keep educational processes up to date.
 Let’s look at some of the ways to do that.

-1. Use Video To Introduce New Topics
+1. Use Video to Introduce New Topics

 A video presentation can be a great way to introduce a new topic.
 Video clips can offer an easy synoptic view of a subject that will immediately engage young learners, not least because video is already likely to be one of their primary modes of discovery.
 Video here is not a substitute for teacher interaction, but a well-targeted clip can trigger the students’ imaginations in a very effective way.